alvin0319/pm-knowledge-base/README.md

 This is a repository for Server owners to let the owners to know the basic knowledge about PocketMine-MP

-This documentation is based on PM4.
+This documentation is based on PM4 (according to my experience).
 (PocketMine-MP API4)

 # Table of contents